drycc/workflow/src/understanding-workflow/components.md

 we highly recommend that you configure [off-cluster object storage][configure-objectstorage].

-To facilitate experimentation, development and test environments, the default charts for Workflow include on-cluster object storage via [minio](https://github.com/minio/minio).
+To facilitate experimentation, development and test environments, the default charts for Workflow include on-cluster storage via [storage](https://github.com/drycc/storage).

-If you also feel comfortable using Kubernetes persistent volumes you may configure minio to use persistent storage available in your environment.
+If you also feel comfortable using Kubernetes persistent volumes you may configure storage to use persistent storage available in your environment.

 ## Registry